 Blasting Materials distributed by GritSablare are characterized by outstanding quality.
 This quality is reflected in an above-average service life, a very high productivity and value retention.

-- No. 1 Blasting Material in Europe, made in EU, multifaceted particles, vitreous amorphous slag, 7 Mohs Hardness.
-Increased efficiency on almost any type of surface, indoor and outdoor.
+- No. 1 Blasting Material in Europe, made in EU, multifaceted particles, vitreous amorphous slag, 7.5 Mohs Hardness.
+Increased efficiency, up to 30% higher than any other similar agent for outdoor blasting, on almost any type of surface, indoor and outdoor.

 - Toxicological Certificate, < 0,1% Free Silica.
 On demand, we provide Toxicological Certificate that certifies the content of toxic, carcinogenic and free silica elements.
 In accordance with EU Regulation REACH, CLP Regulation EC/1272/200 and the Dangerous Substances Directive 67/548/ EEC, the product is classified as not-dangerous.